apache/tvm-rfcs/rfcs/xxxx-collage.md

 The `te.extern` approach only allows library implementations which are 1:1 with Relay operators.
 However the library may be used as part of a larger TVM-generated kernel, and the usual TVM tuning machinery may choose to use the library based on overall kernel performance measured during TVM tuning.
 For example, `batch_matmul` can be implemented using [CuBLAS](https://developer.nvidia.com/cublas) via the strategy `batch_matmul` in `python/tvm/contrib/cublas.py`, which is made available to the operator's `OpStrategy` using `batch_matmul_stategy_cuda` in `python/tvm/relay/op/strategy/cuda.py` when `cublas` appears in the `Target`s `libs` attribute.
 That strategy simply calls the `PackedFunc` registered as `tvm.contrib.cublas.batch_matmul` and implemented in `src/runtime/contrib/cublas/cublas.cc` as part of the TVM runtime.

 The `te.extern` approach also supports integrating 'micro-kernels' which may be invoked as part of the TVM schedule for some larger Relay operator.

 Collage as presented can work with either approach.
 For the pattern-based BYOC approach Collage doesn't need to know what's going on under the BYOC integration hood, it only needs to see a `Target` with the appropriate `compiler` attribute.
 For the `te.extern` approach Collage similarly doesn't need to know that the TVM partition may result in a kernel who's schedule includes a call to the linked library provided the `Target` has the appropriate `libs` attribute.

 However, we'd to make library integration with Collage as seamless as possible since we expect it to be the common case.
 The requirements are roughly:

 - Support library functions which match sub-graphs as well as single Relay operators.
 - Allow library calls from within TVM-generated kernels.
 - Avoid the boilerplate needed for full BYOC integrations, but retain the familiar BYOC pattern-based mechanism.
 - Express the choice of external library in the same way we express other partitioning choices.

 One possibility is:

 - Like the `te.extern` approach, libraries can be made available to the TVM runtime via registered `PackedFunc`s.
 - Like the pattern-based BYOC approach, labelled patterns can be supplied which indicate how Relay operators could be mapped to registered `PackedFunc`s.
 - Like the BYOC custom lowering approach, a distinguished compiler name controls when the library is available and causes lowering to go via a different path.
 - But unlike the BYOC custom lowering approach, the rewrite to an external library call is made available in TE or TIR form so that it can be incorporated into larger TVM kernels.

 We'll follow up on this separately, but mention it here since it motivates why we've tried to handle "Composite" patterns fairly generally.

 ## Appendix C: When to run Collage?

+There's a few cross-cutting issues when it comes to when Collage should run in the compilation flow:

-The current TVM convention is for BYOC integrations to supply a `partition_for_<toolchain>` function which can be called by the user on the original input model, ie before **any** Relay passes are run.
+- The current TVM convention is for BYOC integrations to supply a `partition_for_<toolchain>` function which can be called by the user on the original input model, ie before **any** Relay passes are run.

-Many `partition_for_<toolchain>` functions run their own 'preamble' passes before the standard `MergeComposite`/`AnnotateTarget`/`MergeCompilerRegions`/`PartitionGraph` passes.
+- Many `partition_for_<toolchain>` functions run their own 'preamble' passes before the standard `MergeComposite`/`AnnotateTarget`/`MergeCompilerRegions`/`PartitionGraph` passes.
 The preamble passes are sometimes just generic Relay passes such as `FoldConstant`.
 But some partitioning functions impose specific global rewrites, such as for layout.
 All the BYOC op patterns and op predicates are thus written expecting the Relay model in 'vanilla' form with only those preamble passes applied.

-There's no reason to expect the preamble passes are compositional in any sensible way between different BYOC integrations.
+- There's no reason to expect the preamble passes are compositional in any sensible way between different BYOC integrations.

-Some BYOC integrations also supply additional passes which are expected to be run after partitioning and lowering, for example to finish tuning or compilation.
+- Some BYOC integrations also supply additional passes which are expected to be run after partitioning and lowering, for example to finish tuning or compilation.

-The standard Relay pass prefix includes many passes which are either target dependent (for example to 'legalize' quantized version of ops depending on the intended target), or which prepare the model for Relay fusion and subsequent lowering.
+- The standard Relay pass prefix includes many passes which are either target dependent (for example to 'legalize' quantized version of ops depending on the intended target), or which prepare the model for Relay fusion and subsequent lowering.
 These passes are all run before `FuseOps`.
 Those passes are not universally applicable to all BYOC integrations, and BYOC patterns are not guaranteed to be invariant over them.

-Finally, Relay's default `FuseOps` is currently hard-coded to greedily find the largest possible kernels using fixed `OpPatternKind` based rules.
+- Relay's default `FuseOps` is currently hard-coded to greedily find the largest possible kernels using fixed `OpPatternKind` based rules.
 Those rules are intended to predict exactly what TVM's scheduling can support.
-There's strong pressure to bring both customization (eg target-dependent restrictions, custom horizontal fusion, custom vertical fusion) and search to `FuseOps`.
-That all looks so similar to partitioning that it's tempting to simply collapse TVM kernal search with Collage-style partition search.
-(And indeed, this is exactly what we tried in this RFC's first draft).
+There's interest in bringing customization (eg limiting fusion patterns to directly match hardware supported primitives, supporting custom 'horizontal' and 'vertical' fusion) and search (to reduce the strong coupling of fusion with lowering) to `FuseOps`, which all looks very similar to customization and search Collage brings to partitioning.
+- Finally(!), Collage should obviously explore candidate partitions which both TVM and the BYOC toolchains can do well on.
+That encourages large partitions with fusion opportunities.
+But a naive search over all O(n!) possibilities is also obviously not feasible.
+This means Collage should limit its search to candidates which more or less correspond to the kernels each backend would choose using their own fusion rules.
+This in turn requires Collage's partitioning rules to roughly match the backend fusion rules.

-This puts us in a bit of a pickle since there's no obvious point in the compilation flow to insert the Collage search:
+This puts us in a bit of a pickle since there's no obvious single point in the compilation flow for Collage:

 1. We could run before any Relay passes at all, just as `partition_for_<toolchain>` functions are run today.
 However there's no opportunity to apply any BYOC preamble passes which may be needed before patterns are used.
 2. We could run just after the BYOC preamble passes.
 However that's prematurely committing to a particular BYOC integration, and there's no way to detect when two BYOC integrations have incompatible preambles.
-3. We could run just before (or instead of) `FuseOps` to bring search and customization to TVM fusion.
+3. We could run instead of `FuseOps` to collapse partitioning with fusion.
 However, by that stage too many TVM-specific optimizations have been applied for the BYOC integrations to work.

 Our compromise is to i) run Collage at the very beginning of compilation (ie option 1), ii) require the user manually apply global passes which may assist particular BYOC integrations (such as to choose a particularly favorable layout), and iii) leave `FuseOps` unchanged.
+(Note the first draft of the RFC instead chose option 3.)

 In more detail, here's a taxonomy of pass instances and how we can handle them in Collage:

 - **BYOC global** (eg `ConvertLayout`): These passes are currently run in the preamble of some of the `partition_for_<toolchain>` functions to apply a global rewrite to improve efficiency for the intended target.
     - Under Collage, these passes should be made available as a new `optimize_for_<toolchain>` function.
 The user (or some top-level search outside of TVM) can apply this function in the same way they currently apply `partition_for_<toolchain>`.
     - Ideally this would also be a well-known UMA extension point.
-- **BYOC partitioning** (`MergeComposite`/`AnnotateTarget`/`MergeCompilerRegions`/`PartitionGraph` or a subset thereof): These passes are currently run after the premable of the `partition_for_<toolchain>` function to effect the desired partitioning and composite function labelling.
+- **BYOC partitioning** (`MergeComposite`/`AnnotateTarget`/`MergeCompilerRegions`/`PartitionGraph` or a subset thereof):
+  These passes are currently run after the premable of the `partition_for_<toolchain>` function to effect the desired partitioning and composite function labelling.
     - Under Collage, these passes are subsumed by `CollagePartitioner`.
     - They will also be called automatically by the UMA 'partitioner'.
 - **BYOC lowering** (eg `Function->runtime::Module` function registered as `relay.ext.<toolchain>`).
 These passes invoke the BYOC-specific compilation toolchain.
     - Under Collage, the standard `TELower` pass will continue to invoke these functions depending on partitioning annotations.
 Collage will also need to support the other per-target compilation overrides.
 - **BYOC post-lowering** (eg `tune_cutlass_kernels`): These follow-on passes are supplied by some BYOC integrations to further prepare the `runtime::Module` after lowering.
     - Under Collage, these passes need to be folded back into the generic BYOC lowering extension point.
 - **Safe global** (eg `FoldConstant`): These passes are run within the standard Relay pass prefix, but may also be included in the BYOC preamble.
 However the pass is universally applicable to all BYOC and TVM toolchains.
     - Under Collage this 'safe' prefix of passes can be run before `CollagePartitioner`.
 If any BYOC predicates/patterns are not invariant to these safe passes then we'll need to generalize them.
 Note that currently this pass set is empty.
 - **Target specific** (eg `qnn::transform::Legalize`): These passes are also within the standard Relay pass prefix.
 They apply per-operator or other rewrites which may be target-dependent.
 Clearly the target must already be known.
   Technically they should be run after `PlanDevices` to support heterogeneous execution this is not currently the case (and a few are disabled in the heterogeneous case).
     - Under Collage these passes are run after `PlanDevices` (which may use `on_device` annotations to enforce some target constraints) and `CollagePartitioner` (which will choose targets for all partitions subject to any existing constraints).
 But they are only run on non-BYOC partitions, ie on everything other than `"Primitive"` functions with a `"Compiler"` attribute.
 - **Lowering specific** (eg `CanonicalizeOps`): These passes apply optimizations preparing for `FuseOps` and subsequent TVM lowering.
 They are also within the standard Relay pass prefix.
     - Under Collage, same as for the target specific passes above.

 ## Appendix D: TODO items in the 'v2' prototype before proceeding